On the Ranks of the 2-Selmer Groups of Twists of a Given Elliptic Curve: Introduction

 Let $S$ be a finite set of places of $\Q$ including $2,\infty$ and all of the places at which $E$ has bad reduction.
 Let $D$ be a positive integer divisible by 8 and by the primes in $S$.
 Let $S_2(E_b)$ denote the 2-Selmer group of the curve $E_b$.
 We will be interested in how the rank varies with $b$ and in particular in the asymptotic density of $b$'s so that $S_2(E_b)$ has a given rank.

 The parity of $\dim(S_2(E_b))$ depends only on the class of $b$ as an element of $\prod_{\nu\in S} \Q_\nu^*/(\Q_\nu^*)^2$.
-We claim that for exactly half of these values this dimension is odd and exactly half of the time it is even. \begin{lem} For exactly half of the classes $c$ in $(\Z/D)^*/((\Z/D)^*)^2$, if we pick $b$ a positive representative of the class $c$ then $\dim(S_2(E_b))$ is even. \end{lem} We put off the proof of this statement until Section \ref{MomentSec}.
+We claim that for exactly half of these values this dimension is odd and exactly half of the time it is even.
+In particular, we make the following claim which will be proved later. \begin{lem} There exists a set $S$ consisting of exactly half of the classes $c$ in $(\Z/D)^*/((\Z/D)^*)^2$, so that for any positive integer $b$ relatively prime to $D$ we have that $\dim(S_2(E_b))$ is even if and only if $b$ represents a class in $S$. \end{lem} We put off the proof of this statement until Section \ref{MomentSec}.

 Let $b=p_1p_2\ldots p_n$ where $p_i$ are distinct primes relatively prime to $D$.
 In \cite{kn:SD} the rank of $S_2(E_b)$ is shown to depend only on the images of the $p_i$ in $(\Z/D)^*/((\Z/D)^*)^2$ and upon which $p_i$ are quadratic residues modulo which $p_j$.
 There are $2^{n|S|+\binom{n}{2}}$ possible sets of values for these.
 Let $\pi_d(n)$ be the fraction of this set of possibilities that cause $S_2(E_b)$ to have rank exactly $d$.
-Then the main Theorem of \cite{kn:SD} together with Lemma \ref{parityLem} implies that: \begin{thm} where $\alpha_0=\alpha_1=0$ and $\alpha_{n+2} = \frac{2^n}{\prod_{j=1}^n(2^j-1)\prod_{j=0}^\infty(1+2^{-j})}.$ \end{thm} The actual Theorem proved in \cite{kn:SD} says that if, in addition, the class of $b$ in $\prod_{\nu\in S} \Q_\nu^*/(\Q_\nu^*)^2$ is fixed, then the analogous $\pi_d(n)$ either converge to $2\alpha_d$ for $d$ even and $0$ for $d$ odd, or to $2\alpha_d$ for $d$ odd and $0$ for $d$ even.
+Then the main theorem of \cite{kn:SD} together with Lemma \ref{parityLem} implies that: \begin{thm} where $\alpha_0=\alpha_1=0$ and $\alpha_{n+2} = \frac{2^n}{\prod_{j=1}^n(2^j-1)\prod_{j=0}^\infty(1+2^{-j})}.$ \end{thm} The actual theorem proved in \cite{kn:SD} says that if, in addition, the class of $b$ in $\prod_{\nu\in S} \Q_\nu^*/(\Q_\nu^*)^2$ is fixed, then the analogous $\pi_d(n)$ either converge to $2\alpha_d$ for $d$ even and $0$ for $d$ odd, or to $2\alpha_d$ for $d$ odd and $0$ for $d$ even.

 This tells us information about the asymptotic density of twists of $E$ whose 2-Selmer group has a particular rank.
 Unfortunately, this asymptotic density is taken in a somewhat awkward way by letting the number of primes dividing $b$ go to infinity.
 In this paper, we prove the following more natural version of Theorem \ref{SDThm}: \begin{thm} Let $E$ be an elliptic curve over $\Q$ with full 2-torsion defined over $\Q$ so that in addition for $E$ we have that